-- They are out to get you, and will do everything within their power to make your life absolutely miserable.
+- They are out to get you and will do everything within their power to make your life absolutely miserable.

-It’s important to keep in mind that other people’s criticism is always clouded by their limiting beliefs, fears and insecurities.
+It’s important to keep in mind that other people’s criticism is always clouded by their limiting beliefs, fears, and insecurities.
 All of these factors will influence the type of criticism they give you.

 At other times criticism comes down to nothing more but a misunderstanding — a communication breakdown.
-The other person makes assumptions and generalizations about your choices and decisions, and as a result they jump to quick conclusions without understanding the full picture.
-In such instances you must make sure that you are clear with your communication so that you can help the other person better understand your situation.
+The other person makes assumptions and generalizations about your choices and decisions, and as a result, they jump to quick conclusions without understanding the full picture.
+In such instances, you must make sure that you are clear with your communication so that you can help the other person better understand your situation.

 How to Handle Criticism in an Optimal Way

 If you desire to be open to the possibility of learning from the criticism you receive, then it’s absolutely paramount that you take criticism with grace and humility at all times.
-Here are some suggestions that will help you get started along this journey:
+Here are some suggestions that will help you get started on this journey: